ryantd42/NY-Legislative-Git/2023/A7126B-2023/bill.md

   May 11, 2023
   ___________

- Introduced by M. of A. McDONALD -- read once and referred to the Commit- tee  on  Ways  and  Means  -- recommitted to the Committee on Ways and Means in  accordance  with  Assembly  Rule  3,  sec.
-2  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  M.  of A. McDONALD, SEAWRIGHT, LUNSFORD, STIRPE, TAYLOR, BRABENEC, SLATER, BLUMENCRANZ, BRONSON, BICHOTTE HERMELYN,  DAVILA  -- Multi-Sponsored  by -- M. of A. LEVENBERG -- read once and referred to the Committee on Ways and Means -- recommitted  to  the  Committee  on Ways and Means in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- recommitted to the Committee on Ways and Means in accordance  with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

  AN ACT to amend the tax law, in relation to the eligibility criteria for the digital gaming tax credit

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Paragraph 1 of subdivision (a) and subdivision (b) and  (c) of  section 45 of the tax law, as added by section 1 of part OO of chap- ter 59 of the laws of 2022, are amended to read as follows:
+Subdivisions (b) and (c) of section 45 of the tax  law,  as added  by  section  1  of part OO of chapter 59 of the laws of 2022, are amended to read as follows:
-  (1) A taxpayer which is  a  digital  gaming  media  production  entity engaged  in  qualified digital gaming media production, or who is a sole proprietor of or a member of a partnership, which is  a  digital  gaming media  production  entity  engaged  in  qualified  digital  gaming media production, and is subject to tax under article nine-A or twenty-two  of this  chapter, shall be allowed a credit against such tax to be computed as provided herein for taxable  years  beginning  on  or  after  January first,  two thousand twenty-three and before January first, two thousand [twenty-eight] THIRTY.
   (b) Allocation of credit.
-The aggregate amount of tax credits  allowed under  this section, subdivision fifty-five of section two hundred ten-B and subsection (nnn) of section six hundred six of this chapter  in  any taxable  year  shall  be [five] ONE HUNDRED million dollars.
-Such credit shall be allocated by the department of economic development in order of priority based upon the date of filing an application for allocation  of digital  gaming  media  production credit with such office.
+The aggregate amount of tax credits  allowed under  this section, subdivision fifty-five of section two hundred ten-B and subsection (nnn) of section six hundred six of this chapter  in  any taxable  year  shall be five million dollars.
+Such credit shall be allo- cated by the department of economic development  in  order  of  priority based  upon  the date of filing an application for allocation of digital gaming media production credit with  such  office.
 AN  APPLICANT  SHALL SUBMIT  AN  ANNUAL APPLICATION WHICH SHALL INCLUDE ALL QUALIFIED DIGITAL GAMING MEDIA PRODUCTIONS FOR THE TAXABLE YEAR ALONG WITH AN ESTIMATE  OF THE  DIGITAL  GAMING  MEDIA  PRODUCTION  COSTS.
-THE  APPLICATION
+THE  APPLICATION CAN BE SUBMITTED NO EARLIER THAN NINETY DAYS PRIOR TO  THE  FIRST  DAY  OF  THE APPLICABLE  TAXABLE  YEAR.
+If  the  total  amount  of allocated credits applied for in any particular year exceeds the aggregate amount  of  tax credits  allowed  for such year under this section, such excess shall be

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11262-02-4
+  LBD11262-07-4
- A. 7126--A  2
+ A. 7126--B  2

- CAN  BE  SUBMITTED NO EARLIER THAN NINETY DAYS PRIOR TO THE FIRST DAY OF THE APPLICABLE TAXABLE YEAR.
-If the total amount  of  allocated  credits applied  for  in any particular year exceeds the aggregate amount of tax credits  allowed  for such year under this section, such excess shall be treated as having been applied for on the first day  of  the  subsequent taxable year.
+ treated as having been applied for on the first day  of  the  subsequent taxable year.
   (c) Definitions.
 As used in this section: